We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Why we chose it: Point requires a minimum credit score requirement of only 500+ to qualify for home equity investment and has a term of up to 30 years, which provides greater flexibility to plan an early repayment strategy or prepare for the end of the agreement’s term.

-Point's shared equity agreement allows homeowners to access between $25,000 and $500,000 of their home equity, with a term length of 30 years.
+Point's shared equity agreement allows homeowners to access between $25,000 and $500,000 of their home equity over a 30-year term.
 Customers control when they exit the partnership during the term.
 While Point charges a 3.9% to 5% processing fee and requires an appraisal visit that costs between $500 and $820, you don't have to pay these fees upfront.
 Point doesn't impose a penalty if you pay the investment back early.

-Point also offers a lot of flexibility in loan terms.
-You can settle your home equity investment any time within the 30-year term, paying back the initial sum received and a percentage of the change in the home's value.
+Point also offers extensive flexibility.
+You can settle your home equity investment at any time within the 30-year term, paying back the initial sum received and a percentage of the change in the home's value.
 Point also allows investments in rental properties, though at a premium.

 The company is also working on a new partnership agreement called SEED, which would offer prospective homebuyers a one-time payment equal to 15% of the down payment on a house in exchange for a portion of the home’s future appreciation.